KSEAWisconsin/KSEAWebDocuments-Jekyll/README.md

 ## Contents
+### Jekyll
+Containing document related to using (installing) Jekyll
-### Error While Installing Jekyll
+- **Error While Installing Jekyll**
   This file has been generated to report errors while installing Jekyll, and report the solutions for those.
   - Failed to build gem native extension
   - ERR_CONNECTION_REFUSED while trying to access from the other device
   - *Last Update:* Sep.
 27. 2019
   - *Author:* Hyecheol (Jerry) Jang, Chanwoong Jhon

-### Jekyll Install Procedure (Ubuntu)
+- **Jekyll Install Procedure (Ubuntu)**
   Containing procedures to install Jekyll, from the beginning (setting up the requirements)
   - *Last Update:* Sep.
 28. 2019
   - *Author:* Hyecheol (Jerry) Jang

 ### Static Website Builder Research
 Conduct research on the well-known static website builders (The one that receive more than 10K starts on github, data retrieved from [staticgen](https://www.staticgen.com/)